AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 ## Tutorial video {#personalization-blocks-video}

-Learn how created dynamic content blocks and how use them to personalize the content of your email delivery.
+Learn how to create dynamic content blocks and how to use them to personalize the content of your email delivery.

 >[!VIDEO](https://video.tv.adobe.com/v/24924?quality=12)